Whether we like it or not, other people's opinions matter.

 Admissions directors Letters of Reference Tip:

 What are you looking for in a letter:

 It is likely that you will not see your letter, your letter writer is submitting a digital letter of reference.

-On the CASPA application there is a page where you will submit the name title and email address of the 3-5 people you will be asking to include letters of recommendation to.
+On the CASPA application, there is a page where you will submit the name title and email address of the 3-5 people you will be asking to include letters of recommendation too.

 CASPA will send an email to your letter writers indicating that they have been selected to submit a letter of reference on your behalf.

 Four guidelines to Letters of Reference for PA School